 Are you trying to bring in more millennials for regular wellness visits?
 Consider an infographic stressing the benefits of these checkups.
 You might try a quiz that addresses chronic disease risk or explains how long is too long between wellness visits.

 Creating Shareable Content Is Caring

 Did you know that health information is one of the areas of the internet with the highest levels of traffic?
 It’s the sort of information that’s highly shareable.
-If your site features quizzes, infographics, or blog posts that people find useful, chances are good they’ll share it with friends and family—especially if you include social sharing links.
+If your site features quizzes, infographics or blog posts that people find useful, chances are good they’ll share it with friends and family.
+This is especially true if you include social sharing links.

 What’s more, according to Content Marketing Institute research, 75% of people agree that interactive content allows them to “sample” a brand.
 The result: When potential patients get a taste of the caring, compassionate atmosphere of your hospital or health system, they’re more likely to come in for a visit.

 Get More Expert Perspective

 Sign up for our newsletter and have insights like these delivered to your inbox!